pcibraro/rbac-auth-netcore/README.md

 ## Summary

 We discussed two of the authorization alternatives available for you in Auth0 when implementing an API in .NET core, and selected **RBAC** for our sample.
 We also showed how to configure the ASP.NET Core Middleware for Authentication and Authorization, and how to use Authorization Policies for checking permissions on the JWT bearer tokens.
-In a next post, we will see how to implement a client application that negotiates access tokens from Auth0 to consume this API.